Phlow/feeling-responsive/documentation.md

 ---
 layout: page-fullwidth
 title: "Theme Documentation"
-subtitle: "How to use Feeling Responsive"
+subheadline: "How to use Feeling Responsive"
 description: "The documentation is a work in progress..."
 image:
     header: "no"